• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

 Making Oat Flour at home couldn’t be simpler and is more economical than store-bought.
-I’m sharing how to DIY oat flour and the differences between making it in a food processor and a blender.
-Use it to make Sourdough Oat Pancakes, Healthy Zucchini Bread or Healthy Oatmeal Raisin Cookies.
+I’m sharing how to DIY oat flour and the differences between making it in a food processor and a high speed blender.
+Use it to make Sourdough Oat Pancakes, Oat Flour Zucchini Bread or Vegan Oatmeal Raisin Cookies.
 This recipe is vegetarian, vegan and easily gluten free.

 Oat Flour in a bowl with a spoon in it.